How To Use A Capsule Wardrobe to Save Time & Money

 Is a Capsule Wardrobe Right for You?

 Capsule wardrobes aren’t for everyone.
 Certain people have a real passion for fashion and collect certain items from designer collections.
-Some express themselves through their fashion and like to mix it up every day with different items.
+Some express themselves through their fashion and mix it up daily with different items.
 Doing this is not about giving up collections or passions.

 Create one for everyday loungewear, for instance, or maybe just as a “work uniform” capsule.
 See how it feels.
 If you hate it, you can always go back.
 If you loved it, look for more ways to incorporate the same logic to other areas of your life that might need simplification.

-One area that a capsule wardrobe can really come in handy is when you travel.
+One area where a capsule wardrobe can come in handy is when you travel.
 If you’re a frequent traveler, you may prefer this approach.